 The final version of the ECARE Taxonomy is characterized by 24 topics presented in Table 1.
 These topics represent the top-level technical domains in aircraft construction, enabling a first breakdown of aircraft technologies.
-The full ECARE Taxonomy is attached in Appendix 1.
+The full ECARE Taxonomy is attached in Appendix 1 of D2.1.